 Is GraphQL an Underrated Query Language?

-If someone is new to GraphQL, it will be challenging for them to set it up as its ecosystem and processes are still advancing and maturing.
-But once one has a good understanding of GraphQL, they can send simple string queries from the client application to fetch data from remote server-side applications to do the required job.
 On top of that, libraries such as Apollo, give ease to caching and API development.
 It handles the scenarios about caching on its own, without a need for custom code to enable it.
 On the other hand, file or image uploading in GraphQL is still not tremendously evolved, and one needs a REST API to better perform this job.

 Takeaway